SAIT is under the administration of the following Executive Management Team:

 - Vice President, Academic

-- Vice President, Corporate Development and Applied Research
+- Vice President, Corporate Development, Applied Research and International

 - Vice President, External Relations

-Under Dr. Ross' leadership, SAIT has become Alberta's third largest post-secondary institution well known for its action-based learning, solution-focused research and enterprising collaborations with people and partners from around the globe.
+Under Dr. Ross' leadership, SAIT has become Alberta's third largest post-secondary institution.
+SAIT is known internationally for its action-based applied education, solution-focused research and enterprising collaborations with people and partners from around the globe.

 Dr. Ross holds a PhD from the University of Nebraska, Master of Aquaculture (MAq) from Simon Fraser University, a Master of Business Administration (MBA) from Dalhousie University and a Bachelor of Science (BSc) from Dalhousie University.

-Most recently, Heather served as CEO of the Saskatchewan Health and Research Foundation from 2015 to 2017 where she fostered transformative change in health research.
-As Vice President, University Advancement at the University of Saskatchewan for 12 years, and at Saint Francis Xavier University for two years, she excelled in philanthropy and fund development.
-At the University of Saskatchewan, she led a team that raised more than $350 million in funding.
+Previously Magotiaux served as CEO of the Saskatchewan Health and Research Foundation; Vice President, University Advancement at the University of Saskatchewan; and Vice-President Advancement at Saint Francis Xavier University.
 Her passion for advancing research and student success will serve SAIT and the province of Alberta well.